Virender K Sharma

-Virender K. Sharma is an American chemist and professor of professional practice at the University of Miami's College of Engineering.
-He is known for his research in ferrate chemistry and its applications in water treatment, public health, and environmental sustainability.
+Virender K. Sharma is an American chemist whose research focuses on ferrate chemistry, water science and technology, and environmental engineering.
+He is a professor of professional practice at the University of Miami College of Engineering.
+His work centers on the development and application of high-valent iron compounds, particularly ferrate (Fe(VI)), for water treatment, environmental remediation, and public health protection..

 Education

 Sharma earned a Bachelor of Science in chemistry (1980) and a Master of Science in chemistry (1982) from the University of Delhi.
-He completed a Master of Technology (1984) from the Indian Institute of Technology.
-In 1989, he received his Ph.D. in marine and atmospheric chemistry from the Rosenstiel School of Marine and Atmospheric Science, University of Miami.
+He sebsequently completed a Master of Technology (1984) from the Indian Institute of Technology.
+In 1989, he received his Ph.D. in marine and atmospheric chemistry from the Rosenstiel School of Marine and Atmospheric Science at the University of Miami.

 Career

-Sharma held a postdoctoral fellowship at the State University of New York at Buffalo (1990–1991), where he also lectured at Millard Fillmore College.
+Following completion of his doctoral studies,Sharma held a postdoctoral fellowship at the State University of New York at Buffalo (1990–1991), where he also lectured at Millard Fillmore College.
 He later worked at Brookhaven National Laboratory and held visiting positions at the National Autonomous University of Mexico and Drury College.

 From 1992 to 1999, he was a faculty member at Texas A&M University–Corpus Christi.
 He then joined the Florida Institute of Technology (1999–2013), where he directed the Center of Ferrate Excellence.

 In 2014, Sharma joined Texas A&M University, where he became a professor in the School of Public Health and director of its Program of the Environment and Sustainability.

 In 2025, Sharma joined the University of Miami College of Engineering as a professor of professional practice.

 He has also held visiting research appointments at the University of Paris-Est, Palacký University in the Czech Republic, the Chinese Academy of Sciences, and Stanford University.

 Research

-Sharma is recognized for his work on the chemistry and applications of ferrate compounds.
-He developed processes for producing stable liquid ferrate, advancing its use in water treatment and pathogen control.
+Sharma is known for his contributions to the chemistry and application of ferrate compounds in water and wastewater treatment.
+His research has examined the mechanisms of ferrate oxidation and the development of processes for producing stable liquid ferrate solutions.
+These advances have supported applications in drinking water treatment, pathogen inactivation, pollutant degradation, and control of disinfection byproducts.

-His studies have addressed pollutants, pharmaceuticals, antibiotic-resistant bacteria, nanoparticles, and microplastics.

-According to Expertscape, he is ranked among the world's top 15 experts in water pollutants.
+His studies have addressed contaminants including pharmaceuticals, antibiotic-resistant bacteria, arsenic, nanoparticles, and microplastics.
+According to Expertscape, he has been ranked among leading experts globally in research related to water pollutants.

 Publications

-Sharma has published more than 470 peer-reviewed journal articles, with over 48,000 citations and an h-index above 100, according to Google Scholar.
-He is the author of Oxidation of Amino Acids, Peptides, and Proteins: Kinetics and Mechanism (Wiley, 2001) and editor of multiple volumes on environmental chemistry.
+Sharma has authored more than 470 peer-reviewed journal articles.According to Google Scholar, his publications have received over 48,000 citations, and he has an h-index exceeding 100.He is the author of Oxidation of Amino Acids, Peptides, and Proteins: Kinetics and Mechanism (Wiley, 2001) and has edited volumes in environmental chemistry and water research.